Liam-223/The-Horse-Is-Here/README.md

-# Changes your wallpaper every x amount of time
+# Changes your wallpaper every X amount of time

 # Disclaimer
-- I haven't tested it on any Windows version below Windows 11 25H2
+- I haven't tested it on any Windows version below (or above) Windows 11 25H2
 - So sorry if this is formatted weird :P
 - Sorry if it's explained weirdly, if you have any problems don't hesitate to ask me over my various socials